 Is there Uber in Hvar Croatia?
 No, Uber does not operate in Hvar, so don’t plan to use the service when island hopping.

 Alternative Ride-Sharing Services

-At the time of writing this post, Uber Eats is not available in Croatia.
+Unfortunately, Uber Eats is not available in Croatia.
 However, there are other food delivery apps that can be used to order food and have it delivered to your door.
-Food delivery apps in Croatia include Glovo and Wolt.

 Are there Uber in Croatia?